Constitution

 ✠ INTRODUCTION ✠

-To the Dynastic Constitution of the Royal House of Bradley
+To the Dynastic Constitution of The Imperial and Royal House of Bradley

 This Constitution is established to affirm and articulate those rights: the Fons Honorum, the Ius Majestatis, the Ius Honorum, and the Ius Nominis et Arma that reside in the Sovereign Prince as Head of Name and Arms.
-These prerogatives, recognized in pacific international jurisprudence and preserved through Gaelic custom, form the legal and ceremonial foundation of the Royal House.
+These prerogatives, recognised in pacific international jurisprudence and preserved through Gaelic custom, form the legal and ceremonial foundation of the Imperial and Royal House.

 The purpose of this Constitution is threefold: